written by Betty Nguyen

 There are many Tulum activities to choose from.
 You can peep our tours here.
 Our favorites are cenotes, visiting the nearby ruins (Coba or Tulum), and eating and drinking in the city center — for our list of our favorite Tulum bars, read here.
 We also love chartering a boat for a day cruise for our groups on Tulum Yachts.

-If you’re uncertain about planning your trip to Tulum drop a comment below or contact us, we’re more than happy to help!
+If you’re uncertain about planning your trip to Tulum, please peek our Tulum travel brand, Go Tulum Travel, and we’re more than happy to help!